MuhammidKhaled/Correlation_Indicator/README.md

 # Correlation Trading Indicator

-A sophisticated correlation-based trading indicator for MetaTrader 4 and MetaTrader 5 that visualizes inter-market relationships to help traders make informed decisions.
+A correlation-based trading indicator for MetaTrader 4 and MetaTrader 5 that visualizes inter-market relationships.
+It utilizes the price action of the strongest positively correlated instrument as an indication of potential future trend movements, thereby helping traders make informed decisions.

 ## 🎯 Features